 Ultimately, mood swings in relationships can lead two people to separate if one partner has difficulty dealing with mood swings.
 Researchshows that people who have mood disorders like depression are more likely to divorce, suggesting that even when there is a legitimate reason for mood swings, they can lead to severe problems within relationships.

-Mood swing symptoms and irrational behavior in relationships can lead both partners to become unhappy, so it is essential to learn how to deal with mood swings in a relationship.
+Mood swings symptoms and irrational behavior in relationships can lead both partners to become unhappy, so it is essential to learn how to deal with mood swings in a relationship.
 If your partner’s moodiness has become a problem, consider the following ten coping strategies:

 1. Talk to them